Health Equity Division Staff and Contact Information

 pronouns: she/her/hers

-Reneka Evans is a proud member of the LGBTQAI+ community, with a focus on achieving health equity by eliminating disparities and improving the health of all communities.
+Reneka is a proud member of the LGBTQAI+ community, with a focus on achieving health equity by eliminating disparities and improving the health of all communities.
 She comes with 23 years of experience working in community health.
 Prior to coming to MDH, Reneka created, developed, and implemented the first transgender award ceremony in Minnesota (Transgender Stellar Awards).
 She also specializes in event development and outreach programming and is in her last semester at Metro State University.

 In her role with the Minnesota Department of Health, she looks forward to acting as a bridge to close the gap between community liaisons and COVID-19 response work.
 Her goal is to fight tirelessly against COVID-19 until we overcome this pandemic together.